Vuizur/add-stress-to-epub/README.md

 **Q**: Can I use this with [WordDumb](https://github.com/xxyzz/WordDumb) so that I can see short definitions directly in the ebook?

 **A**: Yes!
 You only need to disable the setting "Use POS".
 With it enabled it currently does not work, unfortunately.
+Also make sure to add stress marks first, and then use the Worddumb plugin, not the other way around.

 ### Benchmark results